 In 1984, the City initially launched an education program to promote the principles of Xeriscaping in an effort to emphasize the practice of using plants that were native or adapted to the climate in order to reduce or even eliminate the need for irrigation.
 By 1994, the Xeriscape program was modified, and a residential rebate for the program was initiated to encourage the installation of plants and turf grasses that were better adapted to Austin's climate.
 The program was later revised to emphasize only trees and shrubs in order to promote a hardier group of plants demonstrating a long-lasting water savings and to reduce the evapotranspiration from the surrounding area.
-The initiatives of this program were met with mixed success since it attracted customers already heavily conserving water; the program was in effect for a number of years and was eventually phased out in 1998.
+The initiatives of this program was in effect for a number of years and was eventually phased out in 1998.